stac-extensions/ceos-ard/optical.md

 In general, the fields required in this extension are required to either meet the *minimum requirements (threshold)* by the CEOS-ARD specification *or* are required fields in STAC.
-Any additional optional field provided may lead to a higher percentage for the CEOS-ARD *desired requirements (target)*.
+Any additional optional field provided may lead to a higher percentage for the CEOS-ARD *desired requirements (target/goal)*.

 The column *Field Name* refers to the STAC field names.
 The column *Req.* refers to the requirement number in the CEOS-ARD specification.